Hyperbaric oxygen in children with cerebral palsy: A systematic review of effectiveness and safety. | Canada Hyperbarics Skip to main content

 What They Found

-The review of five randomized controlled trials (RCTs) found high-level evidence that HBOT is ineffective in improving motor and cognitive functions in children with CP.
+The review of five randomised controlled trials (RCTs) found high-level evidence that HBOT is ineffective in improving motor and cognitive functions in children with CP.
 Furthermore, moderate-level evidence indicated HBOT is associated with a higher rate of adverse events, with middle ear barotrauma affecting up to 50% of children.

 Canadian Relevance